wanchen-mo/wanchen-s-blog.github.io/index.md

 - Linear Mixed Model
 - Experiment Design

-### Hope that we will have a great time disscussing statistic knowledge in the future!
+### Hope that we will share a great time disscussing statistics in the future!